2 seasons available

 New York City has some of the most iconic bridges in the world like the Brooklyn Bridge and the George Washington Bridge.
 These engineering marvels have helped set the tone for how bridges around the world are designed.
 Here is how New York builds and maintains its aging bridges.

-Keeping the lights on in New York City is no easy task and as New York moves towards a greener future how we generate electricity will have to evolve.
+Keeping the lights on in New York City is no easy task; as New York moves towards a greener future, the manner of generating electricity will have to evolve.